Adding Fields to Objects

 Some field names are reserved by Liferay and cannot be used.
 See Reserved Field Names for more information.

 5. Select a field Type.
-Some field types include additional configuration options (e.g., Picklist, Attachment).
-See Field Type Reference below for a basic overview of each type, or see Fields for more detailed information.
+Some field types include additional configuration options (e.g., picklist, attachment).
+See Field Type Reference below for an overview of each type.

 7. Click Save.